lsst-it/ittn-012/index.rst

 .. note::

-   **This technote was written and design to be used along with LSST Syslog Systems **
+   **This technote was written and design to be used along with Rubin Obs.
+Syslog Systems **

 .. sectnum::